semcomm/ResilientAudio/README.md

-# ResilientAudio
+# SoundSpring

-The source code of the paper "SoundSpring: Loss-Resilient Audio Transceiver with Dual-Functional Masked Language Modeling"
+Official Pytorch implementation of the paper "SoundSpring: Loss-Resilient Audio Transceiver with Dual-Functional Masked Language Modeling", which is going to appear in IEEE JSAC.

-The code will be open if the submitted paper is accepted.
+The code will be released soon.